AntoineC-dev/password-generator-app/README.md

 As a second project with this stack I start to really feel good with the framework.
 It has a really nice DX and clear documentation.

+#### Accessibility - Making Disabled Buttons More Inclusive

+I tried to not use the disabled HTML attribute but work with the aria-disabled instead.
+It means that I am required to check for the validity of the inputs in the JavaScript because the buttons are actually clickable even with the "disable" style.

+I added a tooltip to explain why the button is "disabled" for a better UX.

+For users using keyboard navigation & screen readers it is a big + !
+Because the button is still focusable and they know why the action fails.

 #### Customize range input

-It was really hard to create teh custom range input from the design and make it compatible in both Chromium and Firefox.
+It was really hard to create the custom range input from the design and make it compatible in both Chromium and Firefox.

 I tried going with a CSS-only approch but only firefox gives you the possibility to style the **progress track** with `::-moz-range-progress` so i used a dynamic linear gradient with a bit of JavaScript.